 In Zechariah 14, Jerusalem is conquered, the women raped and half the city flees into exile.

 In Zechariah 12:8, the inhabitants of Jerusalem successfully defend the city, with even the weakest being so incredibly strong that they will slay all their enemies, just like David did.

 In Zechariah 14, Jerusalem is rescued by God Himself.

 In Zechariah 12:8, God gives the inhabitants of Jerusalem the supernatural strength and ability to defend themselves.

 These are profound differences that we should NOT ignore.
 Gog and Magog is clearly NOT the time of the Antichrist.
-You could argue that God waits until Jerusalem is conquered before giving the citizens of Jerusalem the power to fight back, but that’s not how Zechariah and Ezekiel describe this event.
+Even if you wished to argue that God waits until Jerusalem is conquered before giving the citizens of Jerusalem the power to fight back, you could not prove that in this passage or in Ezekiel.

 Gog And Magog And Salvation Through Faith

 And as we continue through Zechariah 12, the next verse shows us Ezekiel’s Fire and Gog and Magog:

 9 It shall be in that day that I will seek to destroy all the nations that come against Jerusalem.